-Firms and states.
 We consider a discrete-time, infinite-horizon dynamic stochastic game of complete information played by two firms.
-Firm $n \in \{1, 2\}$ is described by its state

-$e_n \in \{1, ..., M\}$.
+Firm $n \in \{1, 2\}$ is described by its state $e_n \in \{1, ..., M\}$.
 A firm's state indicates its cumulative experience or stock of know-how.
 By making a sale, a firm can add to its stock of know-how.
-Following C-R, we use a period just long enough for a firm to make a sale.5 As suggested by the empirical studies of Argote et al. (1990), Darr et al. (1995), Benkard (2000), Shafer et al. (2001), and Thompson (2003) we account for organizational forgetting.
-Accordingly, the evolution of firm n's stock of know-how is governed by the law of motion where e'n and e_n is firm n's stock of know-how in the subsequent and current period respectively, the random variable $q_n \in \{0,1\}$ indicates whether firm n makes a sale and gains a unit of know-how through learning-by-doing, and the random variable $f_n \in \{0,1\}$ indicates whether firm n loses a unit of know-how through organizational forgetting.
+Following C-R, we use a period just long enough for a firm to make a sale.6 As suggested by the empirical studies of Argote, Beckman, and Epple (1990), Darr, Argote, and Epple (1995), Benkard (2000), Shafer, Nembhard, and Uzumeri (2001), and Thompson (2003), we account for organizational forgetting.
+Accordingly, the evolution of firm n's stock of know-how is governed by the law of motion where e'n and e_n denote firm n's stock of know-how in the subsequent and current period, respectively, the random variable $q_n \in \{0, 1\}$ indicates whether firm n makes a sale and gains a unit of know-how through learning-by-doing, and the random variable $f_n \in \{0, 1\}$ indicates whether firm n loses a unit of know-how through organizational forgetting.